Kinetic theory of gases: Thermal conductivity and heat flux

+where $\alpha_\kappa$ is a term that tends to unity in the limit of infinite dilution, accounting for excluded volume, and $\kappa_c$ is a term accounting for the transfer of energy across a non-zero distance between particles during a collision.

-Diffusion Coefficient and diffusion flux
+Diffusion coefficient and diffusion flux

 Following a similar logic as above, one can derive the kinetic model for mass diffusivity of a dilute gas:

 Consider a steady diffusion between two regions of the same gas with perfectly flat and parallel boundaries separated by a layer of the same gas.
 Both regions have uniform number densities, but the upper region has a higher number density than the lower region.
 In the steady state, the number density at any point is constant (that is, independent of time).
 However, the number density $n$ in the layer increases uniformly with distance $y$ above the lower plate.
-The non-equilibrium molecular flow is superimposed on a Maxwell-Boltzmann equilibrium distribution of molecular motions.
+The non-equilibrium molecular flow is superimposed on a Maxwell–Boltzmann equilibrium distribution of molecular motions.